 Cat and Dog Microchipping in Farmington Hills: Keeping Pets and Their People Together

 While you may go the extra mile to ensure that your pet doesn’t get out of the house or yard, accidents can happen.
 Whether a door has been left ajar or they’ve managed to slip out of their collar, your animal companion probably won’t miss this chance to go exploring.
 At Jeffrey Animal Hospital, we know how often pets can get lost.
 That’s why we recommend pet microchipping to help owners be reunited with their missing loved ones.
+For more information, please call us at (248) 471-3636.

 A microchip is a tiny transponder no larger than a grain of rice that we can implant under your pet’s skin using a hypodermic needle.
 Each individual microchip comes with its own registration number and the phone number of its manufacturer.
 Keep in mind, we do not recommend microchips as your pet’s sole source of identification—your pet should always wear a collar with ID tags.